Node.js lambda

 Step 3 – Configure the layers

-As part of configuring layers, you would have to configure Node.js and Collector layers.
+As part of configuring layers, you must configure Node.js and Collector layers.

 Configure collector layer